rtperson/Haskell-Pong/readme.markdown

 ##To play:

-The keys 'Q' and 'A' move the left paddle.
+The keys 'Q' and 'A' move the left paddle. <br>
-The keys 'O' and 'L' move the right paddle.
+The keys 'O' and 'L' move the right paddle. <br>
+Space key serves the ball. <br>
+Escape key exits the game. <br>
-The idea is to keep the ball in play.
+The idea is to keep the ball in play. <br>

 ##Some ideas for the future: